-Epidural or spinal hematomas, which may result in long-term or permanent paralysis, may occur in patients who are anticoagulated with low molecular weight heparins, heparinoids, or fondaparinux sodium and are receiving neuraxial anesthesia or undergoing spinal puncture.
-Factors that can increase the risk of developing these hematomas include: use of indwelling epidural catheters, concomitant use of drugs affecting hemostasis such as NSAIDs, platelet inhibitors, or other anticoagulants, or history of traumatic or repeated epidural or spinal puncture, spinal deformity, or spinal surgery.
+Epidural or spinal hematomas, which may result in long-term or permanent paralysis, can occur in patients who are anticoagulated with low molecular weight heparins, heparinoids, or fondaparinux sodium and are receiving neuraxial anesthesia or undergoing spinal puncture.
+Use of indwelling epidural catheters, concomitant use of drugs affecting hemostasis (eg, NSAIDs, platelet inhibitors, or other anticoagulants), history of traumatic or repeated epidural or spinal puncture, spinal deformity, or spinal surgery may increase the risk of developing these hematomas.
 Monitor patients frequently for neurological impairment.
-If neurological compromise is noted, urgent treatment is necessary.
-Consider risks/benefits before neuraxial intervention in patients anticoagulated or to be anticoagulated for thromboprophylaxis .
+If neurological compromise is noted, urgent treatment is necessary .

 Commonly used brand name(s)